Create your own calculated metrics

 2. Navigate to Custom reports.

-3. Click Add new report.
+3. Click Add a report.

-4. Pick the report type.
+4. Select a report type.

 5. Name the report.